Sibanye Rights Offering Explained

 What are my options as a stockholder?

-If I refused to buy those rights at $3.48/share, and chose to sell those rights at $2/right (which will add liquidity of $2,100 to my portfolio but still no change in the overall profit/loss), then I would suffer a dilution.
+If I refused to buy those rights at $3.48/share and chose to sell those rights at $2/right (which will add liquidity of $2,100 to my portfolio but still no change in the overall profit/loss), then I would suffer a dilution.
 For example, if I owned 0.01% of the company pre-offering, then I would own 0.005% of the company if I chose not to exercise (or pay $3.48/share) those rights.

 However, if I chose to pay $3.48/share to add 1,050 shares to my position, then my 0.01% stake in the company would stay the same and I would end up owning 1,870 shares at an average price of $5.2/share as opposed to pre-offering average of $7.3/share.
-This means at current market price of $5.2/share, I would also breakeven in the overall position (I would definitely make money on the new 1,050 shares bought due to the divergence between market price of $5.2/share and price paid of $3.48/share).
+This means at current market price of $5.2/share, I would also break even in the overall position (I would definitely make money on the new 1,050 shares bought due to the divergence between market price of $5.2/share and price paid of $3.48/share).

-But, I would be owning 1,870 shares by paying $9,724 (1870 x 5.2) instead of paying $13,726 at pre-offering (1870 x 7.34) while owning the same percentage of the company (no dilution).
+But I would be owning 1,870 shares by paying $9,724 (1870 x 5.2) instead of paying $13,726 at pre-offering (1870 x 7.34) while owning the same percentage of the company (no dilution).

 Conclusion

 It's up for anyone to choose whether to exercise those rights or sell them.
 Selling those rights will add liquidity to your portfolio, but you would end up with a huge unrealized loss in your SBGL stake.
-However, exercising those rights, and buying 1.28 shares for each one share owned, will reduce the cost of owning SBGL.
+However, exercising those rights and buying 1.28 shares for each one share owned will reduce the cost of owning SBGL.
 In both cases, the investor won't record any profits/losses.
 We advise those strong believers in Sibanye's undervaluation to take advantage of the situation and exercise their rights.
-We believe that doing so is a no-brainer as long as the investor have the needed cash to buy those shares.
+We believe that doing so is a no-brainer as long as the investor has the needed cash to buy those shares.

 Now Read: "Sibanye: Time to Add?"